 You should not consider any information in this prospectus or in the documents incorporated by reference herein to be investment, legal or tax advice.
 You should consult your own counsel, accountant and other advisors for legal, tax, business, financial and related advice regarding the purchase of the 2005 Notes or the underlying shares of PDL common stock.
-PDL is not making any representation to any offeree or purchaser of the 2005 Notes or the underlying shares of PDL common stock regarding the legality of an investment in the 2005 Notes or the underlying shares of PDL common stock by such offeree or purchaser under appropriate investment or similar laws.
+PDL is not making any representation to any offeree or purchaser of the 2005 Notes or the underlying shares of PDL common stock by such offeree or purchaser under appropriate investment or similar laws.